Virginia Company of London: First expedition

 In December 1606, the Virginia Company's three ships, containing 105 men and boys as passengers and 39 crew members, set sail from Blackwall, London and made landfall on 26 April 1607 at the southern edge of the mouth of what they named the James River on the Chesapeake Bay.
-They named this shore as Cape Henry.
+They named this shore Cape Henry.
 They were attacked by Native Americans, and the settlers moved north.
 On 14 May 1607, these first settlers selected the site of Jamestown Island, further upriver and on the northern shore, as the place to build their fort.

 In addition to survival, the early colonists were expected to make a profit for the owners of the Virginia Company.
-Although the settlers were disappointed that gold did not wash up on the beach and gems did not grow in the trees, they realised there was great potential for wealth of other kinds in their new home.
+Although the settlers were disappointed that gold did not wash up on the beach and gems did not grow in the trees, they realized there was great potential for a wealth of other kinds in their new home.
 Early industries, such as glass manufacture, pitch and tar production for naval stores, and beer and wine making took advantage of natural resources and the land's fertility.
 From the outset, settlers thought that the abundance of timber would be the primary leg of the economy, as Britain's forests had long been felled.
 The seemingly inexhaustible supply of cheap American timber was to be the primary enabler of England's (and then Britain's) rise to maritime (merchant and naval) supremacy.
 However, the settlers could not devote as much time as the Virginia Company would have liked to developing commodity products for export.
 They were too busy trying to survive.

 Within the three-sided fort erected on the banks of the James, the settlers quickly discovered that they were, first and foremost, employees of the Virginia Company of London, following instructions of the men appointed by the company to rule them.
-In exchange, the laborers were armed, and received clothes and food from the common store.
+In exchange, the laborers were armed (though gunpowder was stored separately at the powder magazine, to be distributed in definite quantities monthly for hunting purposes, or by a high order in case of other necessity, otherwise the settlers were forbidden to store gunpowder at home) and received clothes and food from the common store.
 After seven years, they were to receive land of their own.
-The gentlemen, who provided their own armor and weapons, were to be paid in land, dividends or additional shares of stock.
+The gentlemen, who provided their armor and weapons, were to be paid in land, dividends, or additional shares of stock.

-Initially, the colonists were governed by a president and seven-member council selected by the King.
+Initially, the colonists were governed by a president and a seven-member council selected by the King.
 Leadership problems quickly erupted.
 Jamestown's first two leaders coped with varying degrees of success with sickness, assaults by Native Americans, poor food and water supplies, and class strife.
 Many colonists were ill-prepared to carve out a new settlement on a frontier.
 When Captain John Smith became Virginia's third president, he proved the strong leader that the colony needed.
 Industry flourished and relations with Chief Powhatan's people improved.